mirisuzanne/miriamsuzanne/content/2012/08/02/poetry-doesnt-matter.rst

 they will turn around and leave.

 The concern for "poetry"
-is a nostalic yearning for a ready-made audience.
+is a nostalgic yearning for a ready-made audience.
 Let it die.
 We can do better with the audience that we build for ourselves.